m-divya-29/microservices/README.md

 * `REST Client`: Sync-calls between services
 * `WireMock`: Mock testing intercommunicating services.
 * `KeyCloak`: Securing API Gateway
+* `Spring Cloud Circuit Breaker`: `Resilience4j` implementation to achieve circuit breaker pattern.
+  If a service keeps failing, the circuit breaker "opens" and stops further calls for a while, giving the system a chance to recover.

 ### How it works
 * `Order` Service talks to `Inventory` Service synchronously: before placing an order, the service class checks inventory availability (waits for response from inventory service).
 We use `REST Client` to make the inter calls.
 ---